-Social anxiety disorder responds well to therapy.
-The goal of treatment is behavior modification, and children beginning a concurrent program of behavioral therapy and medication usually don’t take medicine for long.
+Social anxiety disorder is treated either by behavioral therapy or a combination of behavioral therapy and medication.
+Children beginning a program of therapy and medication usually don’t take medication for long.

 Pharmacological: Medications can alleviate symptoms of anxiety, which may make behavioral therapy more effective for some children.
 SSRIs, or selective serotonin reuptake inhibitors, have proven effective at managing some symptoms of social anxiety disorder.
 Medications called beta blockers may also be prescribed to curb the fear response and reduce physical symptoms of anxiety, such as palpitations and sweating.